tomas-fryza/avr-course/Labs/03-gpio/README.md

 ## Part 4: Final application

-In `03-gpio/main.c` rewrite the LED switching application from the previous exercise using the library functions.
+In `03-gpio/main.c` rewrite the LED switching application from the previous exercise using the library functions; make sure that only one LED is turn on at a time, while the other is off.
 Do not forget to include gpio header file to your main application `#include "gpio.h"`.
 When calling a function with a pointer, use the address-of-operator `&variable` according to the following example:

 ```C
     /* GREEN LED */